-- 41 Scope of IRP will be restricted to the IANA naming functions. - 42 Scope of IRP will include actions and inactions of PTI via the Board being bound in the Bylaws to ensure that PTI complies with its contractual obligations with ICANN.
-ICANN's failure to enforce material obligations will be appealable via the IRP as a Bylaws violation. - 43 Scope of IRP will include issues relating to DIDP decisions by ICANN which are inconsistent with ICANN Bylaws. - 44 "ICANN must modify Registry Agreements with gTLD Operators to expand scope of arbitration available thereunder to cover PTI service complaints" - 45 Exclusion the IRP will not be applicable to protocols and parameters. - 46 Exclusion An IRP cannot be launched that challenges the result(s) of an SO's policy development process (PDP) without the support of the SO that developed such PDP or, in the case of joint PDPs, without the support of all of the SOs that developed such PDP. - 47 Limitation An IRP challenge of expert panel decisions is limited to challenge of whether panel decision is consistent with ICANN's Bylaws. - 48 The legal expenses of the Empowered Community associated with a community IRP will be borne by ICANN.
+- The scope of of the IRP will be restricted to the IANA naming functions for claims that PTI through its Board of Directors or staff has acted (or has failed to act) in violation of its contract with ICANN. - The scope of the IRP will include actions and inactions of PTI by way of the PTI Board being bound to ensure that PTI complies with its contractual obligations with ICANN in the Bylaws.
+ICANN's failure to enforce material obligations will be appealable by way of the IRP as a Bylaws violation. - The scope of the IRP will include claims that DIDP decisions by ICANN are inconsistent with ICANN's Bylaws. - Clarified that ICANN must modify Registry Agreements with gTLD Operators to expand scope of arbitration available thereunder to cover PTI service complaints. - Exclusion: The IRP will not be applicable to protocols parameters. - Exclusion: An IRP cannot be launched that challenges the result(s) of an SO's policy development process (PDP) without the support of the SO that developed such PDP or, in the case of joint PDPs, without the support of all of the SOs that developed such PDP. - Limitation: An IRP challenge of expert panel decisions is limited to a challenge of whether the panel decision is consistent with ICANN's Bylaws. - The legal expenses of the Empowered Community associated with a community IRP will be borne by ICANN.